A list of 22 beautiful places in Greece. Includes pretty islands, quaint towns, ancient sites, amazing beaches, and a lot more!

 Here are a couple more articles about Santorini:

 Tip: As the volcanic island is popular with cruise ships, it tends to get very crowded during summer.
-It’s best to avoid the peak season, and visit in spring or autumn instead!
+It’s best to avoid the peak season, and visit in spring, autumn, or even winter instead!

 2. Meteora – Best for religious culture, landscapes and hiking